Lampe2020/L2DB/SPEC.md

 ### Index
 The index is a long string of entries which give a specific part of the data block a name and type.
-The length of this string is specified by the 8 bytes for the index number(s) followed by three non-`null` bytes for the value type and a variable amount of non-`null` bytes for the name which is terminated by one `null`-byte.
+The length of this string is specified in the "Index length" bytes in the [header](#header).
+Each entry consists of 8 bytes for the index number(s) followed by three non-`null` bytes for the value type and a variable amount of non-`null` bytes for the name which is terminated by one `null`-byte.
-If the type is unknown it will be interpreted as raw.
+If the type is unknown it will be interpreted as raw and a warning should be emitted stating `Unknown format
+{{format}}!
+Interpreting as raw`.
 The order of these entries does not need to be maintained but can be.
 If the flag `X64_INDEXES` is not set the index numbers will be two `uint32`s which refer to the starting and end offset of the value's data.